tshestakova/smosr/cran-comments.md

 * Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
 This is not allowed by CRAN policies.
   - Done.
-All instances of writing to the user's working directory or creating new folders were removed or substituted with the path given by tempdir().
+All instances of writing to user's working directory or creating new folders have been removed or substituted with a path given by tempdir().

 * Please omit any default path in writing functions.
 In your examples/vignettes/tests you can write to tempdir(). -> man/download_smos.Rd; R/download_smos.R
   - Done.
-The getwd() is now substituted by tempdir().
+All paths in writing functions have been changed from getwd() to tempdir().

 * Please make sure that you do not change the user's options, par or working directory.
 If you really have to do so within functions, please ensure with an *immediate* call of on.exit() that the settings are reset when the function is exited. e.g.:
 ```r
 ...
 oldpar <- par(no.readonly = TRUE) # code line i